Let’s discuss: ‘How to Be an Antiracist’

 Register now for December 1: Stamped: Racism, Anti-Racism, and You Join us on Tuesday, December 1, 6-7:30 pm for the third family and community discussion of Stamped: Racism, Antiracism, and You by Jason Reynolds and Dr. Ibram X. Kendi.
 Stamped offers a history of racist and anti-racist ideas in America, from their roots in Europe until … Read more

-Register now: Virtual Restorative Justice Conference enters final week
+Third Annual Virtual Restorative Justice Conference

 Restorative Justice Conference 2019 Community Committee